Travel advice for the Nordic region in the age of the coronavirus

 However, before booking / travelling to Iceland, please check the latest regarding COVID-19 and travelling to Iceland.

-Due to the situation in Europe, only citizens and residents of the Vatican, Australia, Rwanda, Singapore, Thailand, New Zealand and South Korea are currently welcome to travel to Finland.
+Citizens and residents of the Vatican, Australia, Rwanda, Singapore, Thailand, New Zealand and South Korea are currently welcome to travel to Finland.
 There is no mandatory quarantine or testing for the residents from these countries.
+From Monday June 21st, entry into Finland from EU and Schengen countries will be allowed for those who have received an approved COVID-19 vaccination series and those who have recovered from COVID-19 less than six months ago prior to entry.

 However, due to frequent changes in Finland's policies, please check Visit Finland's latest advice regarding COVID-19 and travelling to Finland.